 Malay: The Official And The National Language Of Malaysia

-Malaysia has the Malaysian Standard English (MySE) also known as Manglish, which has roots from the British English but majorly used in education and less in other sectors of the country.
-A majority of the population (60%) can speak it though the language is on the decrease.
+Malaysia has the Malaysian Standard English (MySE) also known as Manglish, which has roots in the British English.
+It is primarily used in education and less in other sectors of the country.
+A majority of the population (60%) can speak it though the use of the language is on the decrease.
 MySE has deep Malay, Tamil, and Chinese influence.
 MySE is non-rhotic and classified into three categories; the acrolect (near native), mesolect (normal Malaysian English), and basilect (low knowledge).

 Chinese Languages Spoken In Malaysia

 Mandarin is the most widely spoken form of Chinese language in Malaysia.
 This language is a lingua franca among the Malaysian Chinese and widely used in Chinese schools and businesses.
-Other variants of Chinese include Hokkien, Cantonese, Hakka, Hainanese, Hok-chew, Yue, and Min among others though most of the smaller Chinese languages are facing extinction as more people adopt Mandarin.
+Other variants of Chinese include Hokkien, Cantonese, Hakka, Hainanese, Hok-chew, Yue, and Min among others.
+However, most of the less popular Chinese languages are facing extinction as more people adopt Mandarin.

 Indigenous Languages Of Malaysia

-There are over 30 native tribes in Malaysia with their distinct ancestral language heritage including sub-dialects.
+There are over 30 native tribes in Malaysia with their distinct ancestral languages including sub-dialects.
 Among the native languages, Kazadandusuns and Iban are the most noticeable and people in Sarawak speak the language with a strong presence in educational literature.
 In Sabah, the indigenous people speak Dusun and Kadazan, Bajau, Murut, Lun, Bruneian, Rungus, Bisaya, Iranun, Bawang, Sungai, Suluk, and Sama.
-These small languages are facing extinction because of their narrow reach.
-On the Malaysian peninsular, there are three major language groupings namely Negrito, Senoi, and Malayic, forming other 18 subgroups.
+These languages are facing extinction because of their narrow reach.
+On the Malaysian peninsula, there are three major language groupings namely Negrito, Senoi, and Malayic, forming other 18 subgroups.
 Other indigenous languages include Semai and Thai.